 To address unmet health care needs

 Not everyone realizes they’re destined to be a doctor at a young age.
-Dr. Margaret Russell, a St. George’s University (SGU) grad and Family Physician, spent more than 20 years teaching.
+Dr. Margaret Russell, a SGU grad and family physician, spent more than 20 years as a teacher.
 It wasn’t until a neighbor’s young child died of pneumonia in a rural area lacking adequate health care that she decided to change course.

 “I thought to myself, ‘I am going to fix this situation.
 I am going to be a doctor in a rural town that needs me,’” Dr. Russell recalls.